llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 MakePointMesh
 ##############

-The ``axom::bump::utilities::MakePointMesh`` class generates a point at the center of each zone *(or selected set of zones)* in an input topology and generates a new unstructured topology consisting of points located at those zone centers.
+The ``axom::bump::MakePointMesh`` class generates a point at the center of each zone *(or selected set of zones)* in an input topology and generates a new unstructured topology consisting of points located at those zone centers.